-So… you married a man with kids.
+So… you married a person with kids.
 Now what?!
+Blended Family Marriage Tips!

 While you were dating, you may have thought that marriage would be a breeze.
 Maybe you weren’t very involved with the kids, with negotiations with their Mom, or with day-to-day parenting.
 Maybe your partner sheltered you from this.
 Perhaps he preferred you not be involved at that time.